tricko93/algorithms/README.md

 # Algorithms

-After I successfully learned/remembered algorithm I commit it in it's separate directory.
+After I successfully learn/remember the algorithm I commit it to its separate directory.
 And so, I tend to keep useful algorithms which are commonly used for future reference mainly.

-Each algorithm will be implemented in C++ and Python.
+Implementations are done in C++ and Python.

+Contents

+    1. Insertion Sort